 In doing so, whatever budget you do have for ads or boosting posts will be used to help you reach the segments of people that matter for your business.
 If you’re still skeptical, test it out with a small amount on a post, see what happens, and then adjust upwards from there.
 Even if you’re already doing well with organic reach on Facebook, boosting posts is a great way to supplement your efforts and continue to grow.

-Engagement on Facebook is great, but getting Facebook users to visit your website and convert into leads is even better.
+These are just a few of the common Facebook marketing mistakes to avoid.
+And, engagement on Facebook is great, but getting Facebook users to visit your website and convert into leads is even better.
 Contact us for a meeting of the MINDs to make sure your website is up to the challenge and performing its best!